 FCTO-funded efforts have deployed more than 800 fuel cells for backup power at cell phone towers, successfully providing electricity during more than 1,000 unscheduled system or power disruptions across 23 states since 2010.
-During Hurricane Sandy, the largest Atlantic hurricane on record, five sites operated, providing power for more than 100 hours as validated by NREL.
+During Hurricane Sandy, the largest Atlantic hurricane on record, five sites operated, providing power for more than 100 hours as validated by the National Renewable Energy Laboratory.

 Encouraging a Growing Market

-Invested $70M in specific projects that led to nearly $390M in additional private investment.
+Invested $70M in specific projects that led to more than $410M in additional private investment.

 In 2013, DOE and other stakeholders launched H2USA, a public private partnership focused on the widespread commercialization of fuel cell electric vehicles.
 Members include federal agencies, the fuel cell trade association, automakers, hydrogen providers, fuel cell developers, national laboratories, and additional stakeholders.